nileshjawarkar/obsidian/JAVA-EE-8/Sections/02 - Setting JAVA EE maven project in eclipse.md

-1) Create project without using any artifact
+1) Create project with name "carman" without using any artifact
 2) Modify POM.xml
+	- Add following text to configure java 17 and other plugins.
 	-  Change packaging to war
-	- Add following text to configure java 17 and war plugin.
+	- Change project_name to "carman"

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>